DaniGuardiola/egolatron/README.md

 ## It stops working randomly, fix it you lazy f%#k!

-It's not my fault, it's Twitter and their rate-limiting policy.
+It's not my fault, it's Twitter and its rate-limiting policy.

 If you want to understand why this happens, read on.